 - Organize an annual festival along with year-round school and community screenings, panel discussions, exhibitions and professional training.

-- Showcase independent films of all genres that tell the stories of the key communities we serve, by the storytellers of their own communities.
+- Showcase independent films of all genres that tell the stories of the key communities we serve.

 - Uphold our core values of Accessibility, Equity, Community and Celebration.